Hermeneutics of feminism in Islam: Prominent Islamic feminists

-Picchi informs that, Bauer 2015 and Encyclopedia of Women and Islamic Cultures includes several entries on women in conservative and feminist tafsir.
+Picchi informs that Bauer (2015) and the Encyclopedia of Women and Islamic Cultures include several entries on women in conservative and feminist tafsir.
 Cooke 2001 encapsulates one of the early accounts of emerging Islamic feminism.
 Badran 2009 covers further matured levels of the field of Islamic feminism.
-Journal Hawwa published by Brill since 2003 has covered many a Muslim feminist articles.
-Kynsilehto 2008 includes effective capture of the debates surrounding the term and concepts of “Islamic feminism”.Hidayatullah 2014 provides an excellent overview of Islamic feminist authorship in the west.
+Journal Hawwa, published by Brill since 2003, has covered many Muslim feminist articles.
+Kynsilehto (2008) includes effective capture of the debates surrounding the term and concepts of "Islamic feminism."
+Hidayatullah 2014 provides an excellent overview of Islamic feminist authorship in the West.

 Islamic feminist figures who introduce feminist-based hermeneutics of the Qur'an can be categorized into two generations.
 The first generation is Riffat Hassan, Azizah Al-Hibri and Amina Wadud.
 The second generation is, Asma Barlas, Sa'diyya Shaikh and Kecia Ali.
 The first generation has contributed to the rise of feminist-based Qur'anic interpretations.
-This generation works as "Trailblazers", because in producing their work they are under tremendous pressure, experiencing male domination.
+This generation works as "Trailblazers" because, in producing their work, they are under tremendous pressure, experiencing male domination.
 Their work is nuanced against the patriarchal system with a hard and many personal experiences that show that they are oppressed.
-This generation is focused on their respective works, there is no quotation quoting and discussing the themes they discuss and there is no mutual support for the views expressed.
+This generation is focused on their respective works; there is no quotation, quoting, or discussing the themes they discuss, and there is no mutual support for the views expressed.

 The second generation emerged in 1990, triggered by an increase in the movement of women in the fight for women's human rights internationally, such as the World Women's Conference in Beijing in 1995 which gave birth to a commitment to build people through gender equality and the CEDAW (Convention on the elimination of all forms of discrimination against women) which gave birth to a commitment to eliminate discrimination against second generation thought is more moderate against the patriarchal system and they are mutually supportive and interrelated.